 Dr Raghuram did his general medical and respiratory training on the North Western rotation.He was trained in bronchoscopy at the Northwest Lung centre in Manchester and at Salford Royal Hospitals including techniques in interventional bronchoscopy.
 He trained in the use of endobronchial ultrasound and has a high diagnostic rate for lung cancer using this technique.

 Dr Raghuram’s research was in small airways diseases.
 He trained in Critical Care in Aberdeen.
 This resulted in a lasting interest in managing patients with narrowed airways and respiratory failure and enhanced his interest in managing patients with unexplained breathlessness and persistent cough.

-Dr Raghuram is a member of the Southwest Interstitial lung disease group managing this complex group of patients with conditions such as sarcoidosis and pulmonary fibrosis.
+Dr Raghuram is experienced in managing patients with Interstitial lung diseases including conditions such as sarcoidosis and pulmonary fibrosis.

 Obstructive airway diseases including small airway diseases and interstitial lung disease.

 Dr Raghuram moved to Gloucestershire in 2007 and has enjoyed exploring the countryside with his family.
 He has an interest in British and European history and enjoys reading (and occasionally writing) poetry.

 Dr Raghuram’s research was into assessment of small airway function on patients with COPD (Chronic obstructive pulmonary disease).
 This was using flow volume loops breathing air and heliox and determination of the volume of isoflow as a reproducible marker of airway narrowing.